sempernow/refpages/REFs/K8s.mTLS.rotation.md

 # K8s mTLS : How to rotate control-plane certificates

+>By default, a vanilla cluster automatically updates its (mTLS) control-plane certificates.
+In case it fails to do so (not unheard of), this is the recovery procedure.

 1. Backup existing configuration
-    - Process is cluster/distro dependent
+    - Process is cluster/distro dependent.
 1. __Renew certificates__
     ```bash
     kubeadm certs renew all